From Audacity Manual

 Mutes or unmutes all the audio tracks in the project, as if you had used the mute buttons from the Track Control Panel on each track.
 If a track is muted, it can't be heard in the project and is not exported from it.
 Note that how the mute buttons affect other tracks depends on your Solo button preference setting.
 Sometimes it can be as easy to change the mute setting on all tracks (or all but one) by using the mute or solo buttons.

-These commands provide an automatic way of aligning selected tracks with the cursor or selection, or with the start of the project.
+These commands provide an automatic way of aligning selected tracks with the cursor, the selection, or with the start of the project.

 With the exception of the first two commands ("Align End to End" and "Align Together"), each selected track is moved along equally so they remain synchronized with each other.
 If a label track is included in the selection, its labels will also move equally so they remain synchronized.